(Back to the Crossroads Search main page)

 ATUS-X assigns uniform codes to the variables across years, and makes the documentation more accessible.
 With a free registration, users can create extracts from the data, selecting and downloading only the variables and years they need.

-Area Resource File (ARF) (Quality Resource Systems, Inc.)
+Area Health Resource File (AHRF) (Quality Resource Systems, Inc.)

 Atlas of Rural and Small-Town America (Eonomic Research Service, United States Department of Agriculture)